 Still, it does a fantastic job of temporarily freshening the breath.
 In a survival situation where we may be in close quarters with others, having some fresh sprigs of parsley in the garden might make an unpleasant situation a bit for tolerable.

 Enjoy your next adventure through common sense and thoughtful preparation!

 You can also vote for Backdoor Survival daily at Top Prepper Websites!

 I frequently emphasis the importance of “Comfort” when it comes to survival.
 Whereas being truly comfortable during and following a disruptive event is an oxymoron, here are items that I feel will contribute to our comfort, for better or for worse.
 For more ideas, visit 16 Items To Help You Hunker Down in Comfort.

 Let’s start with something we can use to brew coffee and move on from there.

 Farberware Classic Stainless Steel Yosemite 8-Cup Coffee Percolator: Here is a link to my own percolator.
-It is about $21 and without question, it makes great coffee.
+Without question, it makes great coffee.
 I also own this manual coffee grinder and starting using it a couple of weeks ago when my electric grinder went T.U.: